-is the breaking news editor for the Tribune.
-Before becoming an editor, he wrote about higher education and the business of college sports for the Tribune.
-Previously, he has covered local government at The Dallas Morning News and The Eagle in Bryan-College Station.
-A Texas native, Matthew grew up in Austin and has lived in Houston, Dallas and Bryan.
-He earned his bachelor's degree from Texas A&M University in 2008.
+is the politics news editor for the Tribune.
+Before becoming an editor, he worked as a reporter at the Tribune, The Dallas Morning News and The Eagle in Bryan-College Station.
+He earned his bachelor's degree from Texas A&M University.

 Like many of his colleagues across the state, Texas Tech University President Lawrence Schovanec has felt pressure from both sides of the political spectrum.
 His response is to call for open dialogue between both sides.